aptech/docs/docs/CR-quantiled.rst

 Purpose
 ----------------

-Computes quantiles from data in a data set, given specified probabilities.
+Computes quantiles from data in a dataset, given specified probabilities.

 Format
 ----------------
 .. function:: y = quantiled(dataset, e, var)

-    :param dataset: data set name, or NxM matrix of data.
+    :param dataset: dataset name, or NxM matrix of data.
     :type dataset: string

     :param e: quantile levels or probabilities.
     :type e: Lx1 vector

-    :param var: If Kx1, character vector of labels selected for analysis, or numeric vector of column numbers in data set of variables selected for analysis.
+    :param var: If Kx1, character vector of labels selected for analysis, or numeric vector of column numbers in dataset of variables selected for analysis.

         If *var* is scalar zero, all columns are selected.